 Are there any internship opportunities for non-US Citizens?

-In accordance with the mission of the Institute, all student programs and services require proof of US citizenship and are intended to benefit the U.S. hospital system.
-We do not currently offer any programming for non US citizens.
+Per the mission of the Institute, all student programs and services require proof of US citizenship and are intended to benefit the US hospital system.
+We do not currently offer any programming for non-US citizens.

 Do I have to be a member of ACHE to participate in the FEP?

 No, you do not have to be a member of the American College of Healthcare Executives to take part in the Fall Enrichment Program.
 We do recommend that you consider joining the ACHE to participate in their programming and enjoy all of the benefits of membership in their organization.
 For more info about ACHE, please click here.

 Note: ACHE offers their very own Diversity internship, which filters through the SEP (getting the same educational materials and experience).
 You can learn more about that internship, here.